January marks the official start of the “season” for juniors planning to attend college immediately after high school.

 Your child probably doesn’t need to be reminded that this is the year that colleges will examine most critically to see that a student is challenging him or herself academically.
 Your student should make extra effort to participate in class discussions, as junior year teachers are typically the ones asked to write recommendation letters.
 This participation can also take the form of asking for extra help or attending review sessions – skills that will be needed in college as well!

-Hopefully, your student has been able to participate in activities this year (sports, clubs, jobs, etc.) outside of class.
-If your student’s regular activities are not happening, encourage them to find a new activity or hobby during this period.
-All students need a social outlet (even if virtual) and something to look forward to so that they can buckle down to the academics of junior year.
+Hopefully, your student has been able to participate in activities this year outside of class (sports, clubs, jobs, etc.).
+There need not be a lot of activities, but it is beneficial to participate in something in addition to academics.
+Also, all students need a social outlet and something to look forward to so that they can buckle down to the academics of junior year.

 Many students are involved in test prep to prepare for the taking of the SAT or ACT this spring.
-Most colleges have said that they will continue to be “Test Optional” for the Class of 2023, so some students may opt out of testing altogether if they really struggle in this area.
-Make sure your child has asked the guidance department to help with obtaining testing accommodations if they use them for tests at school.
+Test scores can add to the strength of an application if this is an area where your child excels.
+Most colleges have said that they will continue to be “Test Optional” for the Class of 2024, so some students may opt out of testing altogether if they really struggle in this area.
+Make sure your child has asked the counseling department to help with obtaining testing accommodations if they use them for tests at school.

 Finally, some extra sleep, eating well, and regular exercise will go a long way and plant the seeds to continue these habits in college (easier said than done, I know).
 Overall, Job One remains doing the best they can academically to keep grades up.

 For starters, I recommend setting up a family meeting to talk about college in general and to share expectations of both you and your child.
 The first question should always be: Does your child want to go to college and do all those involved consider this a good plan for immediately after high school?